Agent Skill Framework: Perspectives on the Potential of Small to Medium Language Models in Industrial Environments: Problem and Experiments

 \subsection{Methods}

-To evaluate Agent Skills on real-world tasks, a temporary Skill repository is constructed for each task by sampling 4–5 distractor Skill entries from a publicly collected skill hub and combining them with the ground-truth Skill.
-Then, a study is carried out to check how three context-engineering strategies affect agent performance and efficiency in complex decision-making.
+In order to properly evaluate the skill-selection performance of a model, we need to isolate the contribution of the skill framework from confounding factors such as tool availability and MCP latency.
+To do so, we as such deliberately exclude live tool execution in the main experiments.
+Section 4.3 extends the evaluation to a ReAct agentic settings for coding agents with real tool calling to validate transferability.
+To evaluate skill-enabled agents, a temporary skill repository is constructed for each task by sampling 4-5 distractor Skill entries from a publicly collected skill hub and combining them with ground-truth skill.
+Then, we assess check how three CE strategies affect agent performance and efficiency in complex decision-making.
 (1) \textbf{Direct Instruction (DI)} uses a minimal prompt to mimic raw user input.
 (2) \textbf{Full-Skill Instruction (FSI)} provides a fixed context containing the entire temporary Skill repository, requiring the model to identify the correct Skill among multiple specifications.
 (3) \textbf{Agent Skill Instruction (ASI)} loads Skill information on demand: the model determines whether additional Skill details are needed, retrieves the relevant Skill, and generates an answer conditioned on that information.